 Discipline is only as effective as the support we get from the parents.
-Please discuss any discipline referral that is sent home with your child and use it as a learning opportunity for your child and to reinforce the BFA's code of conduct.
+Please discuss any discipline referral that is recorded in Gradelink or sent home with your child and use it as a learning opportunity for your child and to reinforce the BFA's code of conduct.